ryancyq/ryancyq.github.io/_posts/2024-07-24-building-a-static-site-with-jekyll-and-tailwind-css.md

 ## Step 7: Remove Jekyll SASS

 Rename the default `scss` file provided by Jekyll at `assets/css/main.scss` to `assets/css/main.css`.
-Also change the content to the following:
+Also, change the content to the following:
 ```css
 /* assets/css/main.css */
 ---